 ACV can help relieve itchy skin and rashes caused by yeast and poison ivy.
-The best way to apply is by making a 50/50 solution of apple cider vinegar and water in a spray bottle and applying directly onto itchy spots, but NOT open wounds – the vinegar will sting if the wound is raw.
-If you can’t apply topically and yeast is the main concern, you can feed ACV in your pet’s food or water.
+The best way to apply it is by making a 50/50 solution of apple cider vinegar and water in a spray bottle.
+Apply it directly onto itchy spots.

 - Clean dirty ears using individual cotton balls soaked in the solution.

-- Swab out the ears until no gunk appears on the cotton ball.
+- Swab out the ears until the cotton ball comes out clean.

-Even the healthiest, cleanest dog may at some point face the pesky problem of playing host to one or both of these critters.
+Even the healthiest, cleanest dog may end up playing host to these critters.
 Fortunately, ACV can once again come to the rescue.

-Before your dog goes out, spray him with that 50/50 solution of ACV and water.
+Before your dog goes out, spray her with a 50/50 solution of ACV and water.